Left to My Own Devices

 A strong contender for the single most dramatic track in the entire PSB catalogue.

 There's no denying the element of autobiography implicit in this song.
 For instance, Neil has said that he indeed played English Civil War general to his toy soldiers as a boy, as described in the song, although he admits that at the time he was actually a Cavalier rather than a Roundhead.
-(His more anti-monarchial leanings as an adult are surely what inspired him to shift his allegiance in the song to King Charles I's opponents, the Roundheads.)
+(This isn't surprising considering that Neil was raised Catholic, and the Roundheads were fervently anti-Catholic.
+His more anti-monarchial leanings as an adult are likely what inspired him to shift his allegiance in the song to King Charles I's Roundhead opponents.)
 Neil's mother was reportedly rather upset when she first heard it (particularly by the lines beginning "I was a lonely boy ."), disheartened to think that he may have had a sad, troubled childhood.
 Another autobiographical aspect lies in the fact that, according to Neil, his "friend who's a party animal" is none other than well-known British music journalist/pop culture commentator Jon Savage.
 As for the famous couplet, perhaps the most famous and oft-quoted in the entire PSB corpus

 But in the back of my head I heard distant feet